 If you are an employer and want to find out more information regarding employer contributions and any further costs related to the Apprenticeship programme, please call our dedicated Apprenticeship team on 01205 365701 ext.
 3248.

 The Electrotechnical Apprenticeship is 50% practical and 50% theory.

 You will complete your knowledge units first.
-These are assessed externally through (EAL marked) on–screen exams and internally (at Boston College) with practical assignments.
+These are assessed externally through on–screen exams and internally (at Boston College) with practical assessments and assignments.